Best Ever Peach Dump Cake: Summer Simplicity in Every Bite

 I like to use two cans of pie filling, I love the thick texture and the flavor of the pie filling.

-You could easily swap one can of pie filling for a can of canned sliced peaches that you cut up.
+You can easily substitute one can of pie filling with 2 20-ounce cans of sliced peaches, which you can cut up.
 The canned fruit can have light or heavy syrup.
 The heavy syrup will mean your peaches will be a bit thicker, than those of the light syrup.

-Or you could use two cans of canned peaches in syrup.
+Or you could use two or three 15-ounce cans of canned peaches in syrup.
 You can use fresh or frozen peaches as well.
+You should use about 2 pounds of fresh fruit.
 Don’t stop there you could use two cans of cherry pie filling or even blueberry pie filling.

 How to Use Frozen Peaches in Peach Dump Cake